awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Required: No
 The short name or full ARN of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
 This parameter is only permitted if you are using a load balancer with a single target group for your service, and your task definition does not use the `awsvpc` network mode\.
 If you specify the `role` parameter, you must also specify a load balancer object with the `loadBalancers` parameter\.
 If your specified role has a path other than `/`, then you must either specify the full role ARN \(this is recommended\) or prefix the role name with the path\.
 For example, if a role with the name `bar` has a path of `/foo/` then you would specify `/foo/bar` as the role name\.
 For more information, see [Friendly Names and Paths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) in the *IAM User Guide*\.
 If your account has already created the Amazon ECS service\-linked role, that role is used by default for your service unless you specify a role here\.
 The service\-linked role is required if your task definition uses the awsvpc network mode, in which case you should not specify a role here\.
-For more information, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.
+For more information, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.

 `serviceRegistries`
 Type: Array of objects